plinioseniore/capyknock/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠉⠙⠋⠁⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ```

 This set of script has been inspired by [fwknop](https://github.com/mrash/fwknop/) and [pyknock](https://github.com/Snawoot/pyknock) that are port knocking solutions based around the single packet authorization approach.
+[Here](https://plinioseniore.github.io/capyknock/) a blog post.

 ## Single Packet Authorization